felipetanios/ea872-2018/projeto1/README.md

 To play you have to use the command
 `make play`

+To open the client you have to use the command
+`make client`

 To understand our directory structure:
 - inc/ = directory with .hpp files
 - src/ = directory with .cpp files